aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/crop-image-by-shifts/_index.md

 }
 ```

-## Step 3: Define Shift Values
+### Step 3: Define Cropping Margins (image cropping margins)

-Specify the shift values for all four sides of the image:
+Specify how many pixels you want to trim from each side.
+Adjust these values to match your desired **image cropping margins**.

 ```java
 int leftShift = 10;